About

 Accuracy alone isn't enough.
 Explainability and trust are as integral to the product.

-Building risk systems taught me that probabilistic models must live inside deterministic guardrails to survive regulatory firewalls.
-Trust is not a feeling — it is an architecture.
+Building risk systems taught me that probabilistic models must live inside deterministic guardrails to survive regulatory environments.
 A model can be 99% accurate and still be undeployable if no one can explain a single decision.

 → The Trust Budget